 4. Use kind and loving words

 Say I love you to your child.
 Words really are powerful.
 Do your very best to show your kids your love and acceptance of them.
 Compliment your kids every day.
 Check out Mark’s blog 6 Short Sentences Your Child Needs to Hear You Say for more ideas on kind and affirming words.
+(Dad, here are 5 things your daughter needs to hear from you!)
+For a list of questions to ask your child to keep them talking, try our Q & U app.

 5. Discipline calmly